imennajar/python-challenge/README.md

     - Create a complete list of candidates who received votes
     - Calculate the percentage of votes each candidate won
     - Calculate the total number of votes each candidate won
-    - look for the winner of the election based on popular vote
+    - Look for the winner of the election based on popular vote
-    - Print all the the results on the terminal
+    - Print all the results on the terminal
-    - Write all the outputs in a text file as a result of analysis
+    - Write all the outputs resulting from analysis in a text file

 #  Program: